You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Dr. Sponaugle’s research concluded that mycotoxins down-regulate the dorsolateral prefrontal cortex, which stores short-term memories, cognitive flexibility, and abstract reasoning.
-This is why people who were exposed to black toxic mold mycotoxins experience “Brain Fog” or difficulty focusing and difficulty remembering.
+This is why people exposed to black toxic mold mycotoxins experience “Brain Fog” or difficulty focusing and remembering.

 Just watch the astonishing story of Kamea.

 Fibromyalgia is a condition that is characterized by widespread pain, sensitivity to pain, and extreme fatigue.
-Sponaugle Wellness Institute found out that there is a link between mold and fibromyalgia and that it is the leading cause of fibromyalgia in middle-aged women.
+Sponaugle Wellness Institute discovered a link between mold and fibromyalgia and that it is the leading cause of fibromyalgia in middle-aged women.
 They are usually given medications that reduce excess electrical current, but these do not resolve the real problem.

 Black Mold Cause Cancer: Totally a Fact!